 I began writing about a decade ago when I was fortunate to team up with Ken Blanchard to write The Secret: What Great Leaders Know and Do.
 In 2011 I released The Secret of Teams outlining the key principles that enable some teams to outperform the all the rest.
 Great Leaders Grow: Becoming a Leader for Life came next in 2011.
 My upcoming book, The Heart of Leadership is scheduled for release in the fall of 2013.
 With more than 500,000 books in print, I’ve been surprised by the response and delighted to serve leaders through my writing.

-In addition to his writing, Mark loves speaking to leaders.
-Over the years, he’s traveled extensively around the world teaching for numerous international organizations.
-His theme is always the same: encouraging and equipping leaders.
-His topics include leadership, creativity, team building, and more.
+In addition to writing, I really love speaking to leaders.
+Over the years, I’ve traveled extensively around the world teaching for numerous international organizations.
+My theme is always the same: encouraging and equipping leaders.

 “Great Leaders Serve” is a statement that catches some leaders off guard.
 It’s not always the first thought that comes to mind when you think about leadership.
 It may even seem counterintuitive.
 The truth is the best leaders are servant leaders – those willing and eager to put the needs of the people they lead ahead of their own needs, desires and ambition.

 When we say, “Great Leaders Serve,” we’re referring to both an attitude – an underlying desire to serve – and specific practices the best servant leaders exhibit on a regular basis.

 We’ll unpack each of these practices in the months to come.

 As you and I become leaders capable of embracing the attitude and delivering on these strategic practices, we will release tremendous reserves of potential into our own leadership, those we lead and the organizations we serve.
 That’s ultimately the goal of Great Leaders Serve – to unleash the potential of servant leaders, and as a result… change the world!